oracle-samples/seas-forwarder/SECURITY.md

 Security updates will be released on a regular cadence.
 Many of our projects will typically release security fixes in conjunction with the [Oracle Critical Patch Update][3] program.
-Security updates are released on the Tuesday closest to the 17th day of January, April, July and October.
-A pre-release announcement will be published on the Thursday preceding each release.
 Additional information, including past advisories, is available on our [security alerts][3] page.

 ## Security-related information